Course Program of Study (CPOS)

 Some of the classes in which I'm enrolled do not apply toward my program of study.
 What do I do next?

-Your financial aid is based on coursework that applies toward outstanding requirements in your program of study.
-Therefore, your financial aid may be reduced.
+Your federal financial aid is based on coursework that applies toward outstanding requirements in your program of study.
+Therefore, your federal financial aid may be reduced.
 You have two options:

 None of my courses apply toward outstanding requirements in my officially declared program of study, but I want to take them.
 What does this mean for me?

-You are not eligible for financial aid but may still have your course fees waived if eligible for CCPG.
+You are not eligible for federal financial aid but may still have eligibility for state aid such as Cal Grant, SSCG or CCPG which will waive your course fees.
 If ineligible for CCPG, IVC offers a Payment Plan for students to help ease the burden of paying for college.
 However, if you plan on receiving financial aid in the future, then it is imperative that you maintain a good GPA and Completion Rate.
-You may end up on financial aid suspension if you fail to do so.
+You may end up on financial aid disqualification if you fail to do so.